ccoppa/End_to_End_Deep_Neural_Network_for_Automatic_Speech_Recognition/README.md

 - Algorithm will first convert the raw audio data to feature representations (Spectrograms and MFCCs) that are commonly used for ASR.
 - Build and compare the performance of various neural networks that map the audio features to transcribed text.
 - The main model components are - CNN, GRU and CTC.
 - CNNs are popular in image analys as they are excellent for image feature extractions.
-Since audio data can be represented in spectrogram or MFCC and spectrogram and MFCC can be thought of as an image; therefore CNN can be applied on top of RNN for better performance.
+Since audio data can be represented in Spectrogram (or MFCC) and Spectrogram (or MFCC) can be thought of as a visual representation of speech, CNN can be applied on top of RNN to complement each other for better performance.
+The job of CNN in this model is to convert Spectrogram image data into higher representations or features for the acoustic model.
+- Gated recurrent unit (GRU) is a variant of LSTM that can track time series data through memory.
+This type of neural networks have temporal memory as it uses a gating mechanism to ensure proper propagation of information through time steps.
+This temporal memory is an important characteristics for training and decoding speech.
+- Since GRUs produce probability densities over each time slice, we need a way to solve the sequencing issue.
+- Connectionist Temporal Classification (CTC) is used to convert RNN outputs into words.
+- *to continue addressing sequencing issues.

 * **To run **
 Simply run `asr_notebook.ipynb` and results will be automatically saved in the `results` folder.